DunnBC22/DescriptiveStatisticsCaseStudy/README.md

 # DescriptiveStatisticsCaseStudy
-A case study that I did on my using descriptive statistics.
+A case study that I did on my own using descriptive statistics.